hawtio/hawtio/BUILDING.md

 If you are using the [LiveReload plugin for Chrome](https://chrome.google.com/webstore/detail/livereload/jnihajbhpnppcggbcgedagnkighmdlei) you can then hit the LiveReload icon to the right of the address bar and if you are running the watch profile, the tests are re-run every time there is a compile:

     mvn -Pwatch

+Now the unit tests are all re-run whenever you edit the source.

 ## Running the End-to-End Integration Tests